 Mary wed Christopher Soames (later Ambassador Soames), and together they had four children.
 She was determined to be a mother first rather than a political wife.
 After a long illness, the ambassador died in 1987.

 Mary was the recipient of many honorary doctorates and fellowships.
 In 2005, she became Lady Companion of the Order of the Garter.
 Mary is the only Churchill child who did not live through tragedy and scandal.
 As Lady Soames, she died in 2014 at the age of 91, outliving her older siblings by decades.

 Clementine and Winston's marriage was full of love and madness.
 But what if it never happened?
-Perhaps Britain would have in 1940 reached a convenient agreement with Hitler, which would have rearranged the map of the world.
+Perhaps Britain would have reached a convenient agreement with Hitler in 1940, which would have rearranged the map of the world.
 Instead, under Churchill's leadership, Britain stood up to Hitler and many Allies came to join them, particularly the United States and Russia.

 Clementine had a way of handling Churchill's self-destructive qualities, and many of his decisions and actions were based on her advice.
 Churchill, who was faithful in his marriage, told Roosevelt, who was not, “I tell Clemmie everything.”
 After the war, Winston and Clementine were very much icons of their time.

 In 1965, Winston had a stroke and survived but was felled by a second stroke soon after.
 He died later that same year.
 Clementine died in 1977 from a heart attack.
 I'd like to end this article with a few quotes from Winston Churchill about Clementine.